 Nestled in northwest Arkansas’s Ozark Mountains, Fayetteville is a combination of thriving business community, college town, and outdoors haven.
 Town culture and the local economy are deeply entwined with the University of Arkansas, Fayetteville’s top employer.
-Other job opportunities help keep unemployment at an ultralow 2.7%.
 Seven months out of the year, residents can pick up fresh produce at the Fayetteville Farmers’ Market, located at the town square and open three days a week in season.

 It’s widely accepted that visuals in the courtroom are a powerful storytelling device.
 We prefer to say that they can be powerful.
 The actual efficacy of any trial graphic, in fact, hinges on an understanding of how people learn from multimedia presentations.
 Our clients often ask us why animations and graphics are so persuasive in the courtroom.
 The answer rests in understanding the psychology behind their effectiveness.

 Why Are Visuals Effective?